evanseri/DSAI-Group2-project/README.md

 ```

 #### Run the load
-Fynally Run this command.  this will load the data to bigQuery
+Finally Run this command.  this will load the data to bigQuery

 `meltano invoke dbt-bigquery:run-operation stage_external_sources --args "{select: olist_raw}"`